Click here to go to the main page

 1931-1933 Kamp-Lintfort (Germany): church St. Josef

-Te Riele's second church in this German town.
-Three-aisled church with tower at the side of the front.
+Three-aisled pseudo-basilica with tower at the side of the front.
 Expressionist details in the interior.
 The church was designed as part of a large complex and was probably built in 1931-1933.

 Te Riele's last church.
 Neo-Gothic pseudo-basilica with small bell-turret at the front.